LettError/designSpaceRoboFontExtension/README.md

 * If the UFO for a master can be found then a `✓` appears next to the name.
 * Use the `Make Default` button to make the selected master the default: it sets the **lib**, **groups** and **info** flags for this master.
 The 🔹indicates the current default.
 * Use the `Load Names` button to load the **family name** and **style name** from the UFO.
+* The relative pathname to the master UFO is editable as text (so you need to know what you're doing!)

 ## Instances
 * After adding two or more masters you can add instances using the `+` button.